Miss BumBum Suzy Cortez Nearly Bursts Out Of Her Bikini

 Many of the comments were also in Spanish and Portuguese, as the brunette bombshell has a huge following in South America.

-Suzy has a fabulous figure and is not afraid to flaunt it, like yesterday in a metallic bikini so small, it barely protected her modesty, as previously covered by The Inquisitr.
+Suzy has a fabulous figure and is not afraid to flaunt it.
+Just yesterday, she posted a snap of herself in a metallic bikini so small, it barely protected her modesty, as previously covered by The Inquisitr.

 However, though her full body gets attention, it is often her derriere that takes center stage, as befitting a former Miss BumBum.

 To win the competition, she had to beat out more than 500 women.
-The 500 were then whittled down to 15 finalists — each finalist representing a different Brazilian state.
+Those 500 were whittled down to 15 finalists — each one representing a different Brazilian state.
 In Brazil, one of the biggest standards of beauty is having a large and perky posterior, and winning the competition is a huge deal.

 Suzy has also since used her fame to date many soccer players.
-The buxom brunette is a huge fan of the sport, and often is pictured in various soccer jerseys.
-Her favorite is Argentinian star Lionel Messi, though as a married man, he is unavailable.
+The buxom brunette is a huge fan of the sport and often is pictured in various soccer jerseys.
+Her favorite footballer is Argentinian star Lionel Messi, though as a married man, he is unavailable.